Stefani, Runglerdkriangkrai, Cutura and Maddox will represent the Waves.

 Nilsson takes over for Escudero, who has been at the helm for 37 seasons beginning in 1977-78.
 He stepped down at the end of the 2013-14 campaign, but will remain on staff as the associate head coach.
 Nilsson inherits a team that has made 27 consecutive NCAA Tournaments and captured the West Coast Conference championship for the 24th time in 2014 while earning a final national ITA ranking of #24.

-In his seven seasons in Starkville, Miss., Nilsson's squads produced four ITA All-Americans and 17 All-SEC selections.
+In his six seasons in Starkville, Miss., Nilsson’s squads produced four ITA All-Americans and 17 All-SEC selections.